You must be logged in and verified to contact the designer.

 Perched on the back of the British Swiftsure class submarine, HMS Spartan, is the English equivalent of the US Navy SEAL's Dry Deck Shelter.
-I'm no expert on British Special Operations Forces (Special Boat Service?), or what they have done, but this looked pretty cool so I had to have a go at it.
+Developed in the late 1990s under Project ALAMANDA, the HMS Spartan first went to sea kitted out in 2004.

 This is intended to be used with Airfix's HMS Trafalgar kit.
 The HMS Spartan was a Swiftsure class boat, and the Airfix Trafalgar can easily be converted into a Swiftsure.
 It requires removing 7 mm of hull length aft of the sail, lopping off 2.5 mm from the top of the upper rudder, and replacing the Trafalgar's single hull side vent with a double set (that's provided in my conversion kit).
 See here for a how-to guide if you're uncertain.